databendlabs/databend/docs/doc/01-deploy/05_cluster_k8s_minio.md

 ---
-title: Start a ery Cluster on kubernetes
+title: Start a query Cluster on kubernetes
 sidebar_label: K8s Cluster
 description:
   How to Deploy a databend Query Cluster on kubernetes